lamhq/tech-notes/pages/backend/sqlalchemy/connection.md

     'username:password@localhost:5432/mydb')
 ```

+If you want to see the details of what is happening here, you can add `echo=True` to your `create_engine` statement as a keyword argument after the connection string.
+Make sure to only do this for testing, and don’t use `echo=True` in production!

+Check [parameters](https://docs.sqlalchemy.org/en/14/core/engines.html#sqlalchemy.create_engine.params.case_sensitive) for `create_engine` function.

+## Create a connection

 Create a connection from the engine:
 ```py
 connection = engine.connect()
 ```

-The Engine connect to the database only the first time it is asked to perform a task against the database (lazy initialization).

-Check [parameters](https://docs.sqlalchemy.org/en/14/core/engines.html#sqlalchemy.create_engine.params.case_sensitive) for `create_engine` function.

 ## Using connection